 Shore Rider describes itself as “an extension of the beach,” and it’s hard to find a better title.
-It’s the ultimate mix of surf and turf, with burgers, chips, and guac, and poke tins.
-Don’t let the chill vibe fool you though because this is some seriously high-quality food.
-The Crispy Little Squids (Calamari with parmesan and a lemon fennel aioli) are always a good choice, and kids will dig into the Mason Jar S’mores.
+It’s the ultimate mix of surf and turf, with burgers, chips, guac, and poke tins.
+Don’t let the chill vibe fool you, though, because this is some seriously high-quality food.

 Caroline’s Seaside Cafe